Perhaps you’re like me, frustrated.

 Create a Permanent Slip-box Note

-In the physical Zettelkasten, permanent notes were constrained to a single side of an index card.
+Luhmann, using pen and paper, constrained permanent notes to a single side of an index card.
 Use that as a frame of reference for the length of each note.

 Aim to have it no shorter than a tweet (180 characters) and no longer than an atomic essay (300-500 words).